Products

 When you adopt cross-docking, the cross-docking facility turns into a storage and handling site for your products.
 Instead of having multiple facilities that hold goods, everything is moved to one place.
 This results in much simpler and smoother operations, increasing efficiency and productivity as well.

 Typically, businesses that deal with importing and exporting products with high demand and consistent turnover can benefit from cross-docking.
 The process is very widely used in this industry.
-However, there are many other businesses that can adopt the process and simplify their supply chain.
+However, many other businesses can adopt the process and simplify their supply chain.

 For example, one type of organization that can benefit from cross-docking is the one that sells time-sensitive products.
 If you stock up on items with a short shelf life, it’s important to distribute the items as quickly as possible.
 With cross-docking, products get to your stores faster, giving you more time to sell the product before the expiration date.